gavin-s-smith/mcrforest/README.md

 **NOTE:** Currently you MUST use `cython<3`.
 I.e. run `pip install cython<3` to either install or downgrade before pip installing mcrforest.

+**NOTE:** If you get a `ValueError: Multi-dimensional indexing is not longer supported` error when plotting you may need to downgrade matplotlib to v3.6.0.
 ```
 pip install git+https://github.com/gavin-s-smith/mcrforest
 ```